 'I hear that of late a very vile book hath been printed in English in Antwerp, touching the succession of this Crown, defaming her Majesty and disabling all the titles of such that hereafter may pretend any interest thereunto, and deriving a strange pretence from John of Gaunt...upon the King of Spain'...
-'I hear also that it is dedicated to the Earl of Essex, of an intent surely by R.Doleman [pseudonym of Father Robert Persons], 2 vols.

-A Conference about the next Succession to the Crown of England, with your Prince, or high liking of the people, and consequently no man like that a greater part or sway in deciding of this great affair (when time shall come for that determination) than your Honour, and those that will assist you and are likeliest to follow your fame and fortune'.
+'I hear also that it is dedicated to the Earl of Essex, of an intent surely to bring him in jealousy and disgrace here'.^{SD} by R.Doleman [pseudonym of Father Robert Persons], 2 vols.
+Dedication to Essex: 'I thought no man more fit than your Honour to dedicate these two books unto, which treat of the Succession to the Crown of England, for that no man is in more high and eminent place and dignity at this day in our Realm than yourself, whether we respect your nobility, or calling, or favour with your Prince, or high liking of the people, and consequently no man like to have a greater part or sway in deciding of this great affair (when time shall come for that determination) than your Honour, and those that will assist you and are likeliest to follow your fame and fortune'.
 (Antwerp, 1595).